Skip to content

 Is It Hard to Get Into Arkansas State University Three Rivers?
 Acceptance Rate & Requirements

 Arkansas State University Three Rivers, located in Malvern, Arkansas, enrolls students across a range of programs.
-The school reports a graduation rate of roughly 30%.
+The graduation rate is roughly 30%.

 Can I Afford It?